 I don't know what to think about the shuttle bay.
 Great work Hallmark for molding in some nice details to the doors, however, that painted highlight is just stupid looking.
 As much as I said that the model was lacking paint, they should have left this unpainted as it would have been a far better approach than what we are looking at now.

 The nacelle struts are a little too thick, but this was a needed to be done in order to support the nacelles as well as house the wiring for the light up portions in the nacelles.

-It was when I looked at this picture that I noticed the seam, otherwise, I may have never seen it.
+It was when I looked at my lose-up picture for the deflector dish that I noticed the seam, otherwise, I may have never seen it.
 The dish itself is clear blue plastic with good molded details.
 It also lights up when the ship is powered on.

 Here is a picture of the ship with it's lights on.

 I really did like the Hallmark version of this ship.
 There are all sorts of nice little details that they chose to highlight.
 One favorite of mine is the bussard collector covers.
 Those little lines are a nice touch.